bagder/http2-explained/en/part8.md

 ### 8.4.6.
 “It isn't any faster than HTTP/1.1”

-This is of course subject to debate and discussions on how to measure what faster means, but already in the SPDY days many tests were made that proved faster browser page loads (like ["How Speedy is SPDY?"](https://www.usenix.org/system/files/conference/nsdi14/nsdi14-paper-wang_xiao_sophia.pdf) by people at University of Washington and ["Evaluating the Performance of SPDY-enabled Web Servers"](http://www.neotys.com/blog/performance-of-spdy-enabled-web-servers) by Hervé Servy) and such experiments have been repeated with http2 as well.
+This is of course subject to debate and discussions on how to measure what faster means, but already in the SPDY days many tests were performed that proved browser page loads were faster (like ["How Speedy is SPDY?"](https://www.usenix.org/system/files/conference/nsdi14/nsdi14-paper-wang_xiao_sophia.pdf) by people at University of Washington and ["Evaluating the Performance of SPDY-enabled Web Servers"](http://www.neotys.com/blog/performance-of-spdy-enabled-web-servers) by Hervé Servy) and such experiments have been repeated with http2 as well.
 I'm looking forward to seeing more such tests and experiments getting published.
 A [basic first test made by httpwatch.com](http://blog.httpwatch.com/2015/01/16/a-simple-performance-comparison-of-https-spdy-and-http2) might imply that HTTP/2 holds its promises.

 ### 8.4.7.
 “It has layering violations”